-There are eleven available channels, ranging from 1 to 11 (in North America).
+There are eleven available channels, ranging from 1 to 11, in North America.
+There may be additional channels available in other regions, subject to the regulations of your region and/or country.

 If your questions are not addressed here, refer to the Linksys website, www.linksys.com.